Deploying a Ruby Project Generated on Windows

 Table of Contents

-Heroku’s runtime stacks run on a distribution of Linux, and as a result requires all libraries installed to be Linux compatible.
+Heroku’s stacks run on a distribution of Linux, and as a result requires all libraries installed to be Linux compatible.
 If you are developing on a Windows machine there can be problems when deploying to Linux due to cross OS compatibility issue with dependencies.
-Generally developers on a Mac or another Linux distribution will not have the problems described below.
+Developers on a Mac or another Linux distribution will not have the problems described below.

 Background: dependency resolution